ponylang/ponylang-website/content/sponsors/index.md

 [Appveyor](https://www.appveyor.com/) runs our continuous integration tests on Windows.
 They support a ton of open source projects.
 Wonderful service.

+## CircleCI

+[CircleCI](https://circleci.com/) runs our continuous integration tests on Linux.
+It lets us test our code on manifold configurations and architectures.
+They support several open source projects.
+Amazing solution.

 ## Groups.io

 [Groups.io](https://groups.io/) hosts our mailing lists.
 They have some additional "forum-like" features including calendars and file hosting.
 We take advantage of both for hosting the recordings of our weekly development sync.
 If you are looking for a replacement for Google Groups, check them out.